AVAWLeoben/AVAW_CV-Waste/README.md

 ## 🤝 Contributing

 If you want to contribute, feel free to contact Bojan Lorber via bojan.lorber@unileoben.ac.at.
-Moreover, you can do so by reporting bugs and/or suggesting new feautures.
+Additionally, you can do so by reporting bugs and/or suggesting new feautures.

 ---